Republican infighting over immigration sinks farm bill

 But while the discussions take place on Capitol Hill, the issue is bleeding into midterm politics.

-The moderate Republicans forcing the vote on immigration are from swing districts and are among the most endangered incumbents in the coming election, including Carlos Curbelo of Florida, Will Hurd of Texas and Jeff Denham of California.
-Representing moderate districts with large Hispanic populations, providing permanent relief to Dreamers could help them win re-election in November.
+The moderate Republicans forcing the vote on immigration are from swing districts and among the most endangered incumbents in November, including Carlos Curbelo of Florida, Will Hurd of Texas and Jeff Denham of California.
+The three represent moderate districts with large Hispanic populations, and providing permanent relief to Dreamers could help them win re-election in November.

-But leadership, specifically McCarthy, who needs the support of conservatives to win election as speaker, (should the the party retain its majority), is arguing that it’s not good politics take up an immigration bill that would be supported by most Democrats.
+But leadership, specifically McCarthy, who needs the support of conservatives to win election as speaker (should the the party retain its majority), is arguing that it’s not good politics to take up an immigration bill that would be supported by most Democrats.

 During a closed-door meeting with the Republican conference Thursday, McCarthy told members that the immigration discharge petition would only embolden House Minority Leader Nancy Pelosi, D-Calif., and turn control of House business over to her, according to three GOP House sources.
-McCarthy also told the conference this effort would depress the Republican base in the upcoming midterm elections this fall.
+McCarthy also told the conference this effort would depress the Republican base in the midterm elections.

 But the defeat of the farm bill over immigration has upped the stakes for Republicans.
-Rep. Patrick McHenry, R-N.C., a member of leadership who helps ensure the party has enough votes to pass legislation, says that Republicans who had not yet committed to signing the discharge petition will now be more apt to do so.
+Rep. Patrick McHenry of North Carolina, a member of leadership who helps ensure the party has enough votes to pass legislation, says that Republicans who had not yet committed to signing the discharge petition will now be more apt to do so.
 But he said Republicans will now inevitably have a reckoning on immigration.